-Around two in three Australian adults are overweight or obese, and one in four children are already overweight or obese, according to the latest AIHW Australia's Health 2020.
+Around two in three Australian adults live with overweight or obese, and one in four children are already overweight or obese, according to the latest AIHW Australia's Health 2020.

-We live in a world that heavily promotes unhealthy food and reduces opportunities for a physically active lifestyle.
+We live in a world that heavily promotes unhealthy food and reduces opportunities to be physically active.
 ACDPA prioritises changes to physical and food environments to change our current obesogenic environment.

-We are contributing to the development of a national obesity strategy and support policies to address environmental, social and commercial influences on obesity.
+We helped contribute to the development of a national obesity strategy (2022), and we support policies to address environmental, social and commercial influences on obesity.